twigikit/neural-network-homework/README.md

 * Categorical variables are encoded using OneHotEncoder (an alternative to pandas get_dummies function).
 * Numerical variables of the original datafrme was added to the dataframe that contains the encoded variables.

-2. **Preprocess data** - The "IS_SUCCESSFUL" column set as the target.
+2. **Preprocess data** - The "IS_SUCCESSFUL" column sets as the target.
 The remaining columns are defined as the features dataset.
 Data is then split into two sets: training set and testing set.
 StandardScaler from scikit-learn is used to scale the feature data.

 3. **Design the model** - Use TensorFlow to design a binary classification deep neural network model. <br>
 **Model 1** is a two-layer deep neural network model that uses "relu" activation function for both layers.
 Model 1 is then compiled using the binary_crossentropy loss function, the "adam" optimiser and the "accuracy" evaluation metric.
 Model 1 is then fit using 50 epochs.